andreamazzella/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 >
 > ***Relationships.*** Father Donavich is Doru’s father and the priest of the Barovian church.

-If he learns that Ismark and Ireena are with the players, Donavich acts more warmly toward them and apologizes for the chapel’s state of disrepair.
+If he learns that Ismark and Iván are with the players, Donavich acts more warmly toward them and apologizes for the chapel’s state of disrepair.

 As the conversation unfolds, the following exchanges might occur:

-* If Ismark, Ireena, or a player asks about burying the deceased burgomaster, Father Donavich informs them that he would be glad to oversee a burial, but that he cannot perform the holy rites that would sanctify Kolyan’s remains.
+* If Ismark, Iván, or a player asks about burying the deceased burgomaster, Father Donavich informs them that he would be glad to oversee a burial, but that he cannot perform the holy rites that would sanctify Kolyan’s remains.
 (Donavich is sorrowful to hear of Kolyan’s death, and expresses his condolences for his passing.)
-* If Ismark, Ireena, or a player notes the damage done to the church, Father Donavich informs them that it was caused by a **vampire spawn** that attacked amidst the siege—the undead husk of his son, Doru.
-(Both Ismark and Ireena are shocked and horrified to learn of Doru's fate, having believed he died at Castle Ravenloft.)
+* If Ismark, Iván, or a player notes the damage done to the church, Father Donavich informs them that it was caused by a **vampire spawn** that attacked amidst the siege—the undead husk of his son, Doru.
+(Both Ismark and Iván are shocked and horrified to learn of Doru's fate, having believed he died at Castle Ravenloft.)
-* If Ismark, Ireena, or a player informs him that Gertruda (Doru's betrothed) has gone missing, Father Donavich mourns her and murmurs a quiet prayer that the Morninglord keep and protect her soul.
+* If Ismark, Iván, or a player informs him that Gertruda (Doru's betrothed) has gone missing, Father Donavich mourns her and murmurs a quiet prayer that the Morninglord keep and protect her soul.

 If the players inquire further, Donavich can share the following information: